ikutsia/jobna/JOB_FEED_SETUP.md

 # Job Feed Aggregator Setup Guide

-This guide explains how to set up the RSS/API feed aggregator functionality that currently fetches jobs from ReliefWeb, DevJobsIndo, and Adzuna (other sources can be re-enabled once stable feeds are available; feeds such as UN Jobs or Remote OK remain disabled because of access blocks).
-DevJobsIndo currently exposes its feed over HTTP only—HTTPS requests fail because the SSL certificate is misconfigured.
+This guide explains how to set up the feed aggregator functionality that fetches jobs from ReliefWeb, DevJobsIndo, and Adzuna.
+Other feeds (UN Jobs, Remote OK, etc.) are currently disabled because of access limitations.

 ## 🏗️ Architecture